 “Good to hear from you.
 The material you are asking about is a compilation of the prayers and praises of Afua Kuma which I translated in the late 70s and finally published with Asempa in Ghana in 1981 under the title: Jesus of the Deep Forest: The Prayers and Praises of Afua Kuma.
 It has been through many reprintings both in Twi and in English.
 I have given away all my copies but I will send you a scanned copy.

-Fr Kofi Ron Lange, another SVD priest who worked in Ghana and is a very good friend of mine and worked with me as our linguist at TICCS, was a close friend of Afua.
+A good friend of mine who worked in Ghana who worked with me as our linguist at TICCS was a close friend of Afua.
 He got to know her well and accompanied her to church jamborees and big church revivals at which she was invariably the main attraction.
-I was first introduced to her when I paid Fr Ron a visit in 1976.
+I was first introduced to her when I paid him a visit in 1976.
 He took me to one of the wards of Holy Family Hospital in Nkawkaw, next to the church where he was pastor, and we found her there in the corner of an open ward of 30 beds praying for one of the patients.
 Everyone, literally everyone, including doctors, nurses and all the visitors who had come to see their relatives were gathered there around that bed.
 They were completely spellbound and couldn’t believe what we were hearing.
 Neither could I.

 In the typical courtly language used by the most proficient of linguists in the royal palaces of the Asante kingdom, and in the typical machine-gun like staccato rhythm and cadences, and using proverbial snippets from Asante myths and hero-epics, and couched in the imagery of all the medicinal flora and copious fauna of Ghana’s lush forests, this little woman was totally wrapped up in her praising of Jesus.